Scripts for terminating an employee professionally

 Continuing the conversation

-Once the employee knows their position is being terminated, you’ll need to continue the conversation to discuss the logistics.
+Once the employee knows their position is being terminated, you must continue the conversation to discuss the logistics.
 During this time, think about questions the employee might ask and have answers for them.
-This also gives the employee time to process what’s taken place and gather their emotions before speaking.
+This also gives the employee time to process what’s happened and gather their emotions before speaking.

-Your employee will likely be upset, so continue to be straightforward and only focus on the most critical information.
+Your employee will likely be upset, so remain straightforward and focus only on the most critical information.
 Too much complex information is challenging to retain in a charged situation.
 Additionally, giving too many details may give a disgruntled employee material to file a lawsuit with, so only provide the necessary information.

 Termination script